+Sicelle is a beautiful holiday rental with shared pool and WiFi internet.
+Sicelle is a villa / farmhouse / home with a total of ten private apartments.
+The property can accommodate up to 31 people comfortably in 15 bedrooms with 13 bathrooms.
 Conveniently located 12 km (8 mi) from Castellina In Chianti, Italy in the tourist area "Chianti" and only 15 km (9 mi) from Greve In Chianti.
-Sicelle is a lovely vacation rental with pool and WiFi internet.
-Sicelle is a villa / farmhouse / home that has a total of ten separate units.
-The property can sleep up to 31 guests comfortably in 15 bedrooms with 13 bathrooms.
-In nearby towns there are local shops where you can find fresh produce and other items.
-If you can't find what you need locally, there is a shopping center located 12 km (8 mi) from the property where you can purchase your food and personal items.
+In nearby towns there are local shops where you can find fresh produce and other items, but if you need a larger shopping center there is one located only 12 km (8 mi) from the property where you can purchase food and essentials.

-After arriving you’ll find a nice clean well-maintained property ideal for a splendid holiday in Tuscany.
-After a busy day of visiting museums, spend some time with friends and family poolside enjoying a glass of wine - a perfect way to unwind at the end the day.
-A real time-saver is having a washing machine on-site that is available for the guests to use.
+Upon arrival at Sicelle you’ll find a lovely clean well-maintained property ideal for a splendid vacation in Tuscany.
+For your enjoyment you will find a pool where you can unwind while enjoying a nice cold beverage after a busy day of visiting museums.
 Each apartment has its own private living area with a kitchen with plenty of utensils, tableware and cutlery, a bedroom and bathroom.
-A lot of people traveling with friends prefer a multi-unit property where they can spend time together in the common areas, like the pool or garden, but still have their own private living quarters.
+Many people traveling with friends prefer a multi-unit holiday home where they can spend time together in the common areas, like the pool or garden, but still have their own private living quarters.

 Visit the Area